 Understanding Logon Accounts and required User Rights Assignment to resolve connection, backup or restore failures

-If the account Backup Exec uses to attach with to perform a backup or restore operation does not have the required permissions, the following error can occur:
+If the account Backup Exec uses to perform a backup or restore operation does not have the permissions required to attach to the target machine, the following errors can occur:

 Access Denied, Cannot Attach to Resource